Mapping funding for racial justice: A political imperative

-Since 2010, Human Rights Funders Network (HRFN) and Candid have partnered on research that maps funding for human rights globally.
+Since 2010, Human Rights Funders Network (HRFN) and Candid have partnered on research that maps funding for human rights and racial justice globally.
 Our analysis provides an evidence base to understand and strengthen resourcing for social change.

 Over this time, we have had a glaring omission: our research has not captured funding related to race or ethnicity, despite significant and global human rights work in this area.